querkmachine/beeps.website/src/every-element/data/ins.md

 spec: https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-ins-element
 ---

-Text that has been added to the document at a later point.
+Text that has been added to a document at a later point.
 A `datetime` attribute can be added to provide information on when it was added.

 <!-- prettier-ignore-start -->
 ```html